Business and Practice Models for the Functional Medicine Clinician

 Interested in a Career in Functional Medicine?

-IFM offers multiple opportunities to full-time residents and medical students to receive training to apply science to clinical practice in order to reduce chronic disease, restore patient health, and prevent professional burnout.
+As the only organization providing functional medicine certification along with educational programs directly accredited by the Accreditation Council for Continuing Medical Education (ACCME), IFM offers multiple opportunities to full-time residents and medical students to receive training to apply science to clinical practice in order to reduce chronic disease, restore patient health, and prevent professional burnout.
 Learn More